 And to make it even more amazing, it comes with a video tutorial to show you how this pattern is made in case you are more of a visual learner.

 The pencil tissue box cover was made with just worsted weight yarn.
 Not all the yarn colors are from the same yarn company, but that really doesn’t matter.
 I focused more on the colors and weight of the yarn, then where the yarn was made.

 More Crochet Tissue Box Pattern Inspiration for free:

 Get the PDF of the Pencil Tissue Box Cover

 I also create an actual crochet Pencil shaped Pencil Holder Box where you can store your pencils and pens in.
 Check out it, as it might make the perfect set.

-So let me now give you the list of information you need in order to do this wonderful Pencil Tissue Box Cover.
+So let me now give you the list of supplies you need in order to make this wonderful Pencil Tissue Box Cover.